 - Stock-based compensation

 These types of investments can each carry their own risks.
 And complex financial instruments aren’t always a good fit for investors.
 If you invested in complex financial instruments and suffered losses, you may be able to get your money back in certain cases.

 How to Recover Losses Caused by Complex Financial Instruments

 Losing money through investing isn’t unusual.
 But your broker should never be the cause of your investment losses.
 When they are, you can initiate a complaint with the Financial Industry Regulatory Authority (FINRA) and seek full recovery of your investment losses.
 Your case will be heard by a panel of arbitrators.

 Your broker will also have the opportunity to dispute the evidence you present and give an explanation for their investment recommendations.
 But if the arbitrators come down in your favor, the respondent can be ordered to pay you for your losses.
 You can learn more about what your options are when you contact an attorney.

 Meet with an Investment Loss Recovery Attorney

 If you invested in complex financial instruments and suffered devastating losses, you could be entitled to recovery of those losses.
-An experienced investment loss lawyer at Wolper Law Firm could help you hold your reckless broker accountable and recover maximum compensation.
+An experienced investment loss lawyer at Wolper Law Firm, P.A. could help you hold your reckless broker accountable and recover maximum compensation.